-Wash your hands frequently with alcohol-based hand rub or soap and water for at least 20 seconds.
+- Wash your hands frequently with an alcohol-based hand rub or soap and water for at least 20 seconds.

-In conclusion, wearing masks and gloves, can create a false sense of security.
-This leads people to be less careful about what they touch and their hand washing or ot pay attention to social distancing.
+In conclusion, wearing masks and gloves can create a false sense of security.
+This leads people to be less careful about what they touch and their hand washing or to pay attention to social distancing.
 Just remember, masks do not offer you 100% protection, use them with a combination of all the other hygiene measures.
 Above all, remember that only God can give you 100% protection.

 I would love to hear from you on how you are coping with this covid-pandemic so please, leave a comment for me below and if you found this useful, kindly subscribe to the blog and share it with others.

 If you feel like you are not coping and need to speak to a professional counsellor, get in touch with TNR CT.
 It’s affordable and it works!